KeeeX/eslint-config/README.md

 Some extra rules for promises can be used by setting `promise` to true (enabled by default).

+### Imports
+Some extra rules for formatting and ordering imports can be used by setting `import` to true (enabled by default).

 ### TypeScript
 If `typescript` is set to true, only basic typescript rules are enforced.
 Instead, it is advised to provide the path to the typescript configuration file